CPHS/OPHS Glossary of Terms

 Sponsored Projects Office:

-Research Administration and Compliance.
-SPO staff is responsible
+Administration and Compliance.
+SPO staff is responsible for reviewing

-for reviewing and submitting contract and grant proposals, accepting
+and submitting contract and grant proposals, accepting grants, and negotiating

 For more information, visit the SPO website.